- Core Faculty

 - What People Are Saying

 Richard Rohr is a Franciscan of the New Mexico Province and the Founder of the Center for Action and Contemplation in Albuquerque, New Mexico.
 Fr.
 Richard serves as Academic Dean of the Living School for Action and Contemplation.
 An internationally recognized author and spiritual teacher, Fr.
 Richard teaches primarily on Incarnational Mysticism, non-dual consciousness and contemplation.
-He is the author of numerous books, including The Naked Now, Everything Belongs, Eager to Love, Breathing Under Water, Falling Upward, and Immortal Diamond.
+He is the author of numerous books, including The Naked Now, Everything Belongs, Breathing Under Water, Falling Upward, Immortal Diamond, and The Divine Dance.

 Cynthia Bourgeault is a modern-day mystic, Episcopal priest, writer, and internationally known retreat leader.
 Cynthia divides her time between solitude at her seaside hermitage in Maine and global teaching to spread the recovery of the Christian contemplative and wisdom path.
 She is the founding Director of both The Contemplative Society and the Aspen Wisdom School.
-She is the author of eight books: The Holy Trinity and the Law of Three, The Meaning of Mary Magdalene, The Wisdom Jesus, Centering Prayer and Inner Awakening, Mystical Hope, The Wisdom Way of Knowing, Chanting the Psalms, and Love is Stronger Than Death.
+She is the author of eight books: The Holy Trinity and the Law of Three, The Meaning of Mary Magdalene, The Wisdom Jesus, Centering Prayer and Inner Awakening, Mystical Hope, and The Heart of Centering Prayer.

-James Finley lived as a monk at the cloistered Trappist monastery of the Abbey of Gethsemani in Kentucky, where the world-renowned monk and author, Thomas Merton, was his spiritual director.
-He leads retreats and workshops throughout the United States and Canada, attracting men and women from all religious traditions who seek to live a contemplative way of life in the midst of today’s busy world.
-He is also a clinical psychologist in private practice with his wife in Santa Monica, California.
-He is the author of Merton’s Palace of Nowhere, The Contemplative Heart, and Christian Meditation: Experiencing the Presence of God.
+James Finley is a contemplative teacher and writer and a retired clinical psychologist.
+He leads retreats throughout the United States and Canada, attracting men and women from all religious traditions who seek to live a contemplative way of life in the midst of today’s busy world.
+Early in his life, James lived as a cloistered monk at the Trappist monastery of the Abbey of Gethsemani in Kentucky, where the world-renowned monk and author, Thomas Merton, was his spiritual director.
+He currently lives with his wife in Santa Monica, California.
+James is the author of Merton’s Palace of Nowhere, The Contemplative Heart, and Christian Meditation: Experiencing the Presence of God.